Nanashi-101/Nanashi-101/README.md

 I am Nanashi a.k.a Soumyadip Sanyal.
 I am an aspiring software developer.
 I love learning new languages and frameworks like React JS, Next JS and Flutter and I constantly try to adapt myself to new skills to always create a better version of myself.

-Skills: NODE JS / REACT / JS / HTML / CSS
+Skills: NODE JS / REACT / JS / HTML / SCSS / NEXT.JS / TYPESCRIPT / TAILWINDCSS

 - 🔭 I’m currently working on MERN App
-- 🌱 I’m currently learning React and React Native
+- 🌱 I’m currently learning React and NextJS
 - 🤔 I’m looking for help with To get experience on WebDev
 - 📫 How to reach me: We can connect LinkenIn, Instagram or Facebook
 - ⚡ Fun fact: I love gaming 😅